Shiga Prefecture Transportation

-- Omi-Hachiman Station and Yasu Station to Mitsui Outlet Park: Schedule in Japanese
+- Omi-Hachiman Station and Yasu Station to Mitsui Outlet Park

-- Kusatsu Station to Lake Biwa Museum: Bus schedule
+- Kusatsu Station to Lake Biwa Museum (English)

 Major train stations in Shiga have taxi stands.
 Otherwise, you may have to call for a taxi.
 Click here for a list of taxi phone numbers for train stations in Shiga (in Japanese).